alexziweiwang/ClouderOut_v1/TaskLog.md

 - 2023-Oct-16: Design data input and output for conversation-game-node
 - 2023-Oct-16: Read and consider collapsible components on webpage
 - 2023-Oct-16: Explore preview feature for game node

+- 2023-Oct-18: Design and add testing data onto cloud database for later development and test